 Don't let time get in the way of acheiving your goals—our accelerated master’s in education specializations allow you to deepen your expertise while earning your degree faster.

 Help elementary school students cultivate a love for learning as they build essential reading and mathematics skills to succeed in the classroom and beyond.
-In the accelerated Elementary Reading and Mathematics (Grades K–6) specialization, you can complete the program in as little as one year for less than $10,000—a 40% tuition savings compared to our traditional MSEd program with a specialization in Elementary Reading and Mathematics (Grades K–6).*
+Through this accelerated MSEd model, you can complete this program in as little as one year for slightly more than $10,000—a 40% tuition savings compared to our traditional specialization in Elementary Reading and Mathematics.*

 Click here for a comparison of the accelerated vs. non-accelerated course sequence

 With this specialization, you can explore strategies to become more effective in delivering reading and mathematics instruction aligned with Common Core State Standards.
 You can also benefit from a curriculum that is based on standards set by both the International Reading Association (IRA) and the National Council of Teachers of Mathematics (NCTM).

 While the MSED accelerated program is designed to be completed in 12-months, time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.

 |Course Code||EDUC 6610||Course||Teacher as Professional||Credits||(3 sem. cr.)|

 |Course Code||EDUC 6602||Course||Designing Curriculum, Instruction, and Assessment (Accelerating)||Credits||(3 sem. cr.)|